noetl/noetl/README.md

 ## Workflow

-In NoETL, workflows are defined as playbooks – YAML scripts that orchestrate the execution of tasks in a predefined sequence.
-Each playbook describes a series of steps within tasks, where each step corresponds to a specific plugin.
+In NoETL, workflows are defined as playbooks – YAMLs declarations to direct the execution of tasks.
+Each playbook describes a series of steps within tasks, where each step corresponds to a specific plugin implementation.

 ## Tasks and Steps